Albert-Gao/veasy/README.md

 1. Write your schema
 2. Define the look of your field item according to its status: `ok`, `error`, `normal`
-3. 3 lines to setup `easyV`, then everything happens automatically :)
+3. Let `easyV` knows your rule and add a wrapper component, then everything happens automatically :)

 ### Step by step